aranair/aranair.github.io/source/posts/2017-03-10-tuning-my-apache-spark-cluster-on-aws-emr.html.markdown

 $MEMORY_PER_EXECUTOR=24G
 ```

-With 4 cores per executor, each instance could *potentially* run 4 executors.
-To account for the overhead,
+Each instance could potentially run 4 executors, with 4 cores per executor.
+Available memory for the HEAP is 122/4 = 30.5G.

-I multiply the memory by `93%`, which works out to be `28G`.
-In the end, I used `24G` just
+To account for the overheads, I multiply the available memory by **0.93**.
+This works out to be **28G**.
-to account for overheads for the driver, Hadoop processes, the UI and the OS but on hindsight,
+For my experiment, I used **24G** just to account for the overheads but on hindsight, **26G** should be enough too.

-`26G` probably would've worked too.
+Recap:

 ```scala
 total_memory_available / total_cores_available * (1 - 0.07)

 // 122GB/16 * (1 - 0.07) = 28G
 // Leave some leeway, to 24-26G
 ```